haddocking/haddocking.github.io/software/bpg/restraints.md

 ## 2.)
 Information about the interface is not available

-If there is no direct information about the interacting residues available, one can still browse throguh the available literature or employ bionformatic prediction to gain some information about the potential complex.
+If there is no direct information about the interacting residues available, one can still browse through the available literature or employ bionformatic prediction to gain some information about the potential complex.
 HADDOCK offers a plethora of ways for these scenarios.